shahedsaadi/drum-kit/README.md

 ### Overview

 Drum Kit is a musical web application for drum lovers, the home page includes different kinds of drums.
-Users can start making music by either clicking on the drum or pressing a key
+Users can start making music by either clicking on the drum or pressing a key.

 #### Technology Stack: